Appearance

 notes | Free-text field for additional context or comments on the gap | Optional | String | Up to 250 characters | TRUE | Please address all suggested gaps |

-The table below outlines the required structure and accepted data types for the Care Gaps file:
+The table below outlines the required structure and accepted data types for the Care Insights file:

 Field Name | Description | Required? | Type | Valid Values/Format | UI display | Example |